Afirestriker/redux-module-in-action/redux-notes.md

 ### First Principle: `Store`

-- **"The global state of your application is store as an object inside a single store"**
+- **"The global state of your application is stored as an object inside a single store"**
 - Maintain our application state in a single object which would be managed by the Redux store.
 - Responsibilities:
   - Holds application state.